-Complete remediation after spring semester as recommended by course director and approval by Educational Program Committee (EPC)

-Failure of more than 1 course, whether eligible for summer remediation or not:
+Complete remediation after spring semester as recommended by course director and approval by Educational Program Committee (EPC) Failure of more than 1 course, whether eligible for summer remediation or not: Hearing---recommendations:

-Hearing---recommendations:

 - a.
 Remediate the courses during summer (if eligible)

 - b.
 Repeat the entire semester

 - c.
 Repeat the entire year

 - d.
 Dismiss

-If on probation
+If a student is on probation

 Any failure: